 “I’ve seen the need for systemic change that impacts more children than I can through taking individual clients, so having the chance to learn and work with someone like Marcia is an amazing opportunity,” Post said.
 She was most recently a borough co-director for another New York City legal aid firm, the Children’s Law Center, and a frequent advocate on permanency issues, especially around adoption.

 Lowry will hire three more attorneys and support staff in the coming months, says a job posting on the Harvard Law School website.
 “The work will be limited only by our own imaginations and legal skills,” reads the ad.

 According to recent tax filings, A Better Childhood’s revenue for 2016 was just over $640,000, with at least $200,000 going to Lowry as compensation.
 Local governments the organization has successfully sued have paid for most of the legal work, according to Lowry.
 Only a single donor is listed on the nonprofit’s tax return, and it is listed as: “Restricted.”

 “You can ask but I won’t answer,” said Lowry when asked about her organization’s new funding source.
 The new benefactor makes most of its donations anonymously, she added, noting that the funder approached her about pitching them.

-“Marcia Lowry’s career is evidence of the power of a single visionary to bring about transformational change for some of our nation’s most at-risk children who have been neglected and abused,” reads a statement from the funder, which Lowry passed along to The Chronicle.
+“Marcia Lowry’s career is evidence of the power of a single visionary to bring about transformational change for some of our nation’s most at-risk children who have been neglected and abused,” reads a statement from the funder, which Lowry passed along to The Imprint.
 “We are honored and humbled to be partnering with her and are confident that thousands of our country’s abused and neglected children will have better lives and futures as a result.”